ldn-softdev/jtc/README.md

   - written entirely in C++, no dependencies
   - extensively debuggable
   - conforms JSON specification ([json.org](http://json.org/index.html))

+Walk path is the feature which is easy to understand - in only make of 2 types of lexemes:
+  - subscripts - enclosed into `[`, `]`: subscripts let traversing JSON tree downwards and upwards
+  - search lexems - encased into `<`, `>`: search lexems facilate either full match or Regex search both types of lexemes are iterable - subscrips let iterating over nodes at the same tier, while iterable search lexemes let iterating over all matches for given search criteria.
+A walk path is made of an arbitrary number of lexemes, while the tool accepts unlimited number of walk paths.
+See below more detailed explanation with examples

 #### Linux and MacOS precompiled binaries are available for download